 Avenue of the Giants, California

 This is a road you don’t want to miss.
 Yes, it’s a slight detour from Highway One, but it’s parallel to it and it takes you through some amazing scenery.
 You can’t drive from Portland to San Fransisco and miss this.
 The trees are MASSIVE (get out and have a look at the size of the trunks!).
 At the beginning of the drive, there’s a small turnout where you can grab a pamphlet of the recommended stops on the road, which highlight important towns and beautiful trails!
-Some of the short trails off the road were my favourite stops of the road trip!
+Some of the short trails off the road were my favorite stops of the road trip!
 If you’re going to take a detour from the coast, THIS SHOULD BE IT!

 Leggett is where Highway 101 turns inland, and Highway 1 continues along the coast.
 I highly recommend going along the coast!
 It’s spectacular and the scenery is exactly what you’d expect during a California road trip.
 From this point on, there aren’t as many big landmarks, but there are tonnes of pullouts to stop and admire views from!
-I would visit a grocery store and have a picnic with a view!
+I highly recommend a visit to the grocery store and to have a picnic with a view.

 Fort Bragg, California